 The records of the First Judicial Court were deposited in the Louisiana Division by the Civil District Court in 1974.

 Included are manuscript records of individual suits filed before the Court.
 Each suit record includes all or some of the following documents: petitions, citations, orders, answers, judgments, and exhibits (such as transcriptions of testimony, letters, inventories, copies of other documents, etc.).
-Existing inventories of these record s suggest that approximately 15% are missing.
-The Genealogical Society of Utah has microfilmed the "genealogically significant" suit records as well as the extant manuscript indexes to the general docket books, 1836-1846 and minute books, 1838-1846; copies of the microfilm are available in the City Archives and through the LDS Family History Library.
-An index to the suit records, 1813-1835 is available below.
+Existing inventories of these records suggest that approximately 15% are missing.
+The Genealogical Society of Utah microfilmed the "genealogically significant" suit records, as well as the minute books, 1838-1846, and the extant manuscript indexes to the general docket books (1836-1846); copies of the microfilm are available in the City Archives and through the LDS Family History Library.
+An index to the suit records, 1813-1835, created by Louisiana Division staff and volunteers, is available below.

 Also included are bound manuscript volumes (minutes, dockets, indexes, etc.) which serve as "finding aids" or supplements to the original suit records.
 The minute books and deed books (v.
 1-3) are also available on microfilm, as arethe indexes to general docket books.
 See also the separate Register of Naturalizations.
 First Judicial District Court, also available on microfilm.